 A microwave oven is a great kitchen appliance to cook or reheat your favorite food.
 One minute is enough to reheat any leftovers if there’s a microwave in your kitchen.
 But, can you put a ceramic plate in the microwave to reheat those leftovers?

-Last week, I threw some leftover fried chicken in a ceramic plate and placed it in my microwave.
+Last week, I threw some leftover fried chicken on a ceramic plate and placed it in my microwave.
 After two minutes, I opened the door to flip the chickens and became surprised.
-Chickens were cold but my plate was scalding hot.
+Chickens were cold, but my plate was scalding hot.

 I thought my microwave got an issue.
 So, I sent a mail to the manufacturer describing the details with images and came to know the fact that not all the ceramic plates are microwavable.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 When Can You Put A Ceramic Plate In The Microwave

 Two types of ceramic plates are available in the market.
 Some are safe to use in the microwave, and some are not safe.

 It depends on the methods and materials used to manufacture the ceramic plate.
 So, manufacturers label safe ceramic pottery stating “heatproof,” “microwave safe,” or “safe to use in the microwave.”